Jeremy-Ortiz132/Jeremy-Ortiz132/README.md

 - I’m currently learning PYTHON

-- finish line: be a full stack.
+- finish line: be a front end.

 <!---